isomerpages/cris-precise/news-and-highlights/in-the-news/_posts/2026-04-13-post-PRECISE—SG100K advances population scale proteomics with Thermo Fisher Scientific and Seer.md

 image: ""
 variant: tiptap
 ---
-<p>PRECISE has established partnerships to build an integrated, multi-layered
+<p>PRECISE has partnered with Thermo Fisher and Seer to add advanced protein
-proteomics analysis across one of the largest and most diverse Asian population health cohorts.</p>
+analysis to one of the largest and most diverse Asian population health cohorts – PRECISE-SG100K.</p>
-<p>The partnerships with Thermo Fisher and Seer will add a proteomics layer
+<p>The partnerships with Thermo Fisher and Seer will deploy targeted, high-sensitivity,
-to strengthen the PRECISE-SG100K cohort’s ability to translate genomic insights into biological and clinical understanding.
-By combining targeted and discovery-based approaches, it will generate protein data to help elucidate disease mechanisms and identify clinically relevant biomarkers.</p>
+protein measurement with deep, unbiased discovery proteomics.
+Taken together, the advanced protein analysis will strengthen the PRECISE-SG100K cohort's ability to harness genomic variations, other health-related data and real-time biological insights to help elucidate disease mechanisms and identify clinically relevant biomarkers.</p>
 <p>This work also supports the broader Singapore ecosystem.
 While Thermo
 Fisher Scientific’s platforms underpin the analysis, delivery at scale engages regional service capabilities, with NovogeneAIT Genomics supporting implementation as a vendor partner—reflecting how PRECISE-SG100K continues to catalyse opportunities beyond its immediate research scope.</p>
+<p></p>
 <hr>
 <h4><strong>Read more here:</strong></h4>
 <p></p>